victoryosiobe/kingchop/README.md

 **Note**: it's difficult to detect enclosers like `"", ''`, which starts and ends with same character. `“”` is detected properly, but `‘’` which is multipurpose is an extra layer of difficulty, because it can be used as quotes, used to indicate shorten words, like: `don’t, ol’, rock ’n’ roll`.
 This creates a lot of imbalances.

+As of the **Aurora, v1.1.7** update, the extraction function built at **v1.0.6**, for enclosers of diffrent opening and closing characters (safe-enclosers), like **(), [], {}**, has been utilized.

-For now, Kingchop can handle 0 nests of same enclosers detected, and would not perform well if imbalances are found.
-Functions have been written to address nesting, just for enclosers that start and end with different characters.
-However, this multipurpose quotes, ‘’ and '', remain a problem.
+Due to this update, Kingchop can handle nests of safe-enclosers detected.
+However, this multipurpose quotes and same char enclosers, **‘’, '', ""**, remain a problem.

+I made a decision to only detect safe-enclosers, and this function would revert to default method, if imbalances in the safe-enclosers are found.

-The issue where enclosers of same characters (for start and end, like '', "", ``) can't be accurately detected hasn't been resolved.
+The issue where enclosers of same characters (for start and end, like '', "", ``) can't be accurately detected, and may not be resolved.
 No function has been implemented yet.

-The extraction function already built isn't utilized in the **Aurora, v1.0.6** update.

 ---

 ### **showDelimeters**

 **Default**: true.